quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Responding to Connection Migration

-A server might receive a packet addressed to its preferred IP address at any time during the connection after the handshake is completed.
-If this packet contains a PATH_CHALLENGE frame, the server sends a PATH_RESPONSE frame as per
+A server might receive a packet addressed to its preferred IP address at any time after the handshake is completed.
+If this packet contains a PATH_CHALLENGE frame, the server sends a PATH_RESPONSE frame as per {{migrate-validate}}, but the server MUST continue sending all other packets from its original IP address.

-{{migrate-validate}}, but the server MUST continue sending all other packets from its original IP address.
+The server SHOULD also initiate path validation of the client using its preferred address and the address from which it received the client probe.
+This helps to guard against spurious migration initiated by an attacker.

-Once the server has received a non-probing packet on its preferred address which is the largest packet number seen so far, the server begins sending to the client exclusively from its preferred IP address.
+Once the server has completed its path validation and has received a non-probing packet on its preferred address which is the largest packet number seen so far, the server begins sending to the client exclusively from its preferred IP address.
+It SHOULD drop packets for this connection received on the old IP address, but MAY continue to process delayed packets.

 ### Interaction of Client Migration and Preferred Address